spark-the-dragon/code-cookbook/README.md

 Forked from [Haxe Code CookBook](https://github.com/HaxeFoundation/code-cookbook), this is a one stop shop for all Funkin' Modding Tutorials!

+## Article Standards

+To create a community article, or simply contribute to the Code CookBook; You can read the [Authoring](authoring.md) page in this repo.
+After you have done so, you can then create a pull request with the content you have created.

 ## Running a local copy

 You need [Haxe 3.4.2+](https://haxe.org/download/list/) installed.